Deepakkasyapa11/stock-sentiment-pipeline/README.md

 cd stock-sentiment-pipeline
 npm install
 pip install -r requirements.txt

+--

+# License
+Distributed under the MIT License.
+See LICENSE for more information.

 Developed by Deepakkasyapa11 – Designed for high-frequency sentiment tracking and market intelligence.